-In June 2011, the Financial Accounting Standards Board, "FASB" issued ASU 2011-05, "Presentation of Comprehensive Income", an amendment to FASB ASC Topic 220, "Comprehensive Income".
-The update gives companies the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The amendments in the update do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
-The ASU is effective for the Company for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-In December 2011, the FASB issued ASU 2011-12 "Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05."
-This update stated that the specific requirement to present items that are reclassified from other comprehensive income to net income alongside their respective components of net income and other comprehensive income will be deferred.
-In February 2013, the FASB issued ASU 2013-02 "Reporting of Amounts Reclassified out of Accumulated Other Comprehensive Income".
-This update requires companies to present the effects on the line items of net income of significant reclassifications out of accumulated other comprehensive income if the amount being reclassified is required under U.S. generally accepted accounting principles ("GAAP") to be reclassified in its entirety to net income in the same reporting period.
+In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") ASU 2013-02 "Reporting of Amounts Reclassified out of Accumulated Other Comprehensive Income".
+This update requires companies to present the effects on the line items of net income of significant reclassifications out of accumulated other comprehensive income if the amount being reclassified is required under US GAAP to be reclassified in its entirety to net income in the same reporting period.
 ASU 2013-02 is effective prospectively for the Company for fiscal years, and interim periods within those years, beginning after December 15, 2012.
-The Company does not expect the adoption of the amended guidance to have a significant impact on its consolidated financial statements.
+The adoption of the amended guidance did not have a significant impact on our consolidated financial statements.

-3. Marketable securities
+Note 3.
+Marketable securities